 by Mark Keenan For decades there have been false and deceptive narratives disseminated by organisations, including the United Nations (UN) and the World Economic Forum (WEF), by the governments that comply with these narratives and by the corporate-owned media.
 These narratives include the deceptive political schemes of sustainable development, Agenda 21/2030, combating climate change, and the …

-by Tessa Lena The peasants are getting fat, and they are breeding!Oh no. What is “the Great Reset”?
 The Great Reset is a massively funded, desperately ambitious, internationally coordinated project led by some of the biggest multinational corporations and financial players on the planet and carried out by cooperating state bodies and NGOs.
-Its soul is a combination of early 20th …
+Its soul is a combination of early 20th century science fiction, idyllic Soviet posters, the obsessiveness of a deranged accountant with a gambling addiction—and an upgraded, digital version of “Manifest Destiny.”